moserc/WebDev-CP1/README.md

 # Creative Project 1
 ## Overview
-For the first project, we were tasked to use HTML and CSS to make a simple website with at least two HTML pages linked to one shared CSS file.
+For the first project, I was tasked to make a simple website with the HTML and CSS learned so far.
+The website was to have at least two HTML pages linked to one shared CSS file.

 1. 'about.html' was given to us as a template in which we filled in our own content but left the code largely untouched.
-2. 'resume.html' was my from-scratch addition.
+2. 'resume.html' is my from-scratch addition.
 3. 'styles.css' was given as a minimal template for us to expand on.
-It originally only had an html ruleset with 5 elements in it.
+It originally only had an html ruleset with 5 rules in it.

-See the requirements listed below for more info on project specifications.
+See the external & internal requirements listed below for more info on project specifications.

 ## External Requirements
 * Your project must include the following 3 files (you may choose to include more):